Florence’s Museums: Making Reservations for the Uffizi, Accademia and More

 The city itself is a living museum.
 Just walking the beautiful streets and alleys alone is worth the trip to Florence.

 When to Go – The best months to visit Florence are generally April through October with the exception of July and August when it gets gruelingly hot and humid in Tuscany.
 While November through March can be quite chilly, there are fewer tourists and lower prices.
 We actually went off-season in November and had a wonderful time with more sun than we had expected.

 Accommodation – There are plenty of hotels in Florence, but during high season from April through October, make sure to book early.
-We recommend searching for great Florence deals on HotelsCombined.com, a site which finds the best deals for you across numerous top hotel booking sites, including booking.com and agoda.
+We recommend searching for great Florence deals on HotelsCombined.com, a site which finds the best deals for you across numerous top hotel booking sites, including hotels.com and agoda.

 If you plan to stay for more than a few nights, we recommend booking an apartment through Airbnb.
 If you haven’t used Airbnb before and you click through this link here, you get a credit toward your first stay.
 The amount varies, but it’s usually between $30 and $40.